Worker context & DI¶

 The factory pattern¶

-Workers are built by the user — through a factory closure registered at app launch — and then invoked by the library.
-The closure has access to whatever DI graph (or hand-wired singletons) you've already assembled, so each dispatch gets a fresh worker with its dependencies wired:
+Workers are built by the user — through a factory closure (or a BackgroundWorkerFactory) registered at app launch — and then invoked by the library.
+The closure or factory has access to whatever DI graph (or hand-wired singletons) you've already assembled, so each dispatch gets a fresh worker with its dependencies wired.

 backgrounder.register(SyncWorker.ID) { SyncWorker(repo = appGraph.repository) }